• Skip to main content

 Drawing of typical air compressor valve plate

-The LP – low pressure valve controls the air intake into the cylinder head, entering the pump through the intake filter.
-The HP – high pressure valve controls the flow of air from the cylinder head into the line heading down to the tank.
+The LP – low-pressure valve controls the air intake into the cylinder head, entering the pump through the intake filter.
+The HP – high-pressure valve controls the flow of air from the cylinder head into the line heading down to the tank.

 As the air cylinder piston reciprocates, it alternately opens and closes the two valves on the valve plate, depending on if the piston is rising and compressing air, or dropping, which pulls closed the HP valve and opens the LP intake valve at the same time.
 The piston cycling up and down is very fast, and these two valves are put under a lot of stress as they are pulled or blown open each time the piston cycles.
 The throw of the valves is not large, but the speed with which they move is impressive, leading ultimately to metal fatigue and the valve cracking or breaking right off.

 Just like a piece of wire that you bend very quickly in your hands, the metal in these valves gets very hot.
-That heat, coupled with the high cycle rate, particularly if the materials used in the valve construction are poor quality (like those typically found in a cheap air compressor) contribute to metal fatigue and valve failure.
+That heat, coupled with the high cycle rate, particularly if the materials used in the valve construction are poor quality (like those typically found in a cheap air compressor) contributes to metal fatigue and valve failure.

 If the air compressor you are having this problem with was purchased from a big box store, and the air compressor is under warranty, it will be up to the store policy to either repair or replace the air compressor.
 Take it back – along with your original sales receipt – and request a new one.